Sampling in Software Engineering Research: A Critical Review and Guidelines: Sampling: A Primer

 \subsubsection{Respondent-driven sampling}

-Respondent-driven sampling is an advanced form of referral-chain sampling designed to mitigate sampling bias. \citeauthor{Heckathorn:1997vw} \citep{Heckathorn:1997vw} proposed respondent-driven sampling to mitigate bias in referral chain sampling.
-Briefly, it works as follows. \begin{enumerate} \item Begin with diverse initial participants (seeds) who (i) have large social networks, (ii) represent different sub-populations, (iii) do not know each other, and (iv) can influence peers to participate. \item Have participants recruit, rather than identify, peers.
-This reduces selection bias by the researcher. \item Limit recruitment such that each participant can only recruit a small number of peers (typically three).
-This prevents highly-connected participants from biasing the sample. \item Require many (e.g. 20) recruitment waves.
-This generates longer referral chains, decreasing the risk of oversampling from a highly connected subset of the population. \item Prevent individuals from participating more than once. \item Continue recruitment until the sample reaches \textit{equilibrium}, the point where the distribution of variables of interest is stable. \item Apply a mathematical model to account for sampling bias \citep{Johnston:2010ko, Heckathorn:1997vw}. \end{enumerate}
+Respondent-driven sampling is an advanced form of referral-chain sampling designed to mitigate sampling bias \citep{Heckathorn:1997vw}.
+It works as follows. \begin{enumerate} \item Begin with diverse initial participants (seeds) who (i) have large social networks, (ii) represent different sub-populations, (iii) do not know each other, and (iv) can influence peers to participate. \item Have participants recruit, rather than identify, peers.
+This reduces selection bias by the researcher. \item Limit recruitment such that each participant can only recruit a small number of peers (typically three) to prevent highly-connected participants from biasing the sample. \item Require many (e.g. 20) recruitment waves.
+This generates longer referral chains, decreasing the risk of oversampling from a highly-connected subset of the population. \item Prevent individuals from participating more than once. \item Continue recruitment until the sample reaches \textit{equilibrium}, the point where the distribution of variables of interest is stable. \item Apply a mathematical model to account for sampling bias \citep[cf.][]{Johnston:2010ko, Heckathorn:1997vw}. \end{enumerate}

 While the details of the mathematical model used are beyond the scope of this paper, more information and tools are available.\footnote{\url{http://respondentdrivensampling.org/}} Respondent-driven sampling has, however, been criticized for producing optimistic confidence intervals, and generally being ``substantially less accurate than generally acknowledged'' \citep{Goel:2010kr}.